samirsenapati/pdf-generator-for-wp/replit.md

-# PDF Generator for WordPress - Replit Project
+# FinalPDF - Replit Project

 ## Project Overview

-This Replit contains the **PDF Generator for WordPress** plugin (v1.5.0), a popular WordPress plugin that allows users to generate and download PDF files from WordPress sites.
-The plugin has been successfully imported from GitHub and set up with a demonstration environment.
+This Replit contains **FinalPDF** (v2.0.0), a rebranded and enhanced WordPress PDF generation plugin with automatic Table of Contents functionality.
+Originally forked from "PDF Generator for WordPress", it has been completely rebranded for commercial distribution and enhanced with advanced TOC features for knowledge base sites.

 ## What This Plugin Does

-PDF Generator for WordPress enables:
+FinalPDF enables:
 - Converting WordPress posts, pages, and products into PDF files
+- **NEW:** Automatic Table of Contents generation with clickable navigation
+- **NEW:** Dynamic heading extraction (H1-H6) with page number references
 - Customizable PDF templates with headers, footers, and styling
 - Bulk PDF export functionality
 - User role-based PDF access control
 - Email delivery of PDF files
 - WooCommerce integration for product PDFs
 - WPML compatibility for multilingual sites
+- Perfect for Echo Knowledgebase and documentation sites

 ## Project Structure